 In a report from the National Survey of Families and Households, of more than 5,000 couples interviewed, 1,000 said they were “unhappily married.”
 Five years later, the same people were interviewed again.
 Nearly 80 percent of the couples who decided to stick it out and stay together considered themselves “happily married” and “much happier.”
 Of the couples who got divorced, less than 20 percent reported being happy.

-4. If you are very angry or frustrated with your spouse over an ongoing problem, ask yourself if this is a “marriage breaker” if nothing changes.
-A spouse’s repeated affairs might be in that category, or an ongoing chain of hostile and demeaning behavior towards your children in a remarriage.
-But if, as is mostly likely the case, the problem is not one that you would leave over, even if it is not resolved, then say so.
+If you are very angry or frustrated with your spouse over an ongoing problem, ask yourself if this is a “marriage breaker” if nothing changes.
+A spouse’s repeated affairs might be in that category or an ongoing chain of hostile and demeaning behavior towards your children in a remarriage.
+But if, as is most likely the case, the problem is not one that you would leave over, even if it is not resolved, then say so.
 Let your spouse know that this problem does not shake your commitment to the marriage, but is nevertheless causing you pain and you want to resolve it.
-The advantages of this kind of clarity are twofold: it clears up any doubt your spouse might have about your intentions, and it may help your spouse not get his or her back against the wall during the argument.
+It clears up any doubt your spouse might have about your intentions, and it may help your spouse not get his or her back against the wall during the argument.